cduvallet/q2-perc-norm/README.md

 * Update QIIME 2 downstream analyses to accept `FeatureTable[PercentileNormalized]`
 * Accept user-inputted case and control labels in column
+* Make tutorial showing how to percentile normalize multiple datasets
+    - download multiple feature tables; add case/control and study columns in the metadata
+    - merge the feature tables (and metadata tables, if possible) with q2-feature-table
+    - percentile normalize the data with the batch handling
+* After PercentileNormalized is accepted into q2-types, remove declaration from here

 # Versions